lsst-dm/scipi_docs_prototype/templates/instruc_template.forTasks.rst

 Retargetable Subtasks
 ---------------------

 ..
-Note:: This content will be derived from keywords that describe the subtasks in the python code, including a `doc` keyword in which the subtask is described.
+Note:: This content will be automatically derived from the Task code (in which keywords that describe the subtasks in the python code, including a `doc` keyword in which the subtask is described, will already be written).

+..
 Inside of the Task Config class (which is generally defined in the the same file as the Task itself), please fill in the `target` keyword with the name of the default subtask and the `doc` keyword with a string with a description of what the subtask is supposed to do.

 ..
 [We would also like to provide a list of everything to which this could be retargeted.. do we need the developer to do this too, we didn't for the sfp tasks..  ]